Harrison Wells: Characterization

 Cavanagh has differentiated each version of Wells he portrays based on character mannerisms, voice, and origin story.

-He described Harry Wells of Earth-2, introduced in season two, as someone who "seems bad but he's good", the opposite of Thawne.
+Harry Wells of Earth-2, introduced in season two, is described as someone who "seems bad but he's good", the opposite of Thawne.
 Grant Gustin, who portrays Barry Allen, described Harry as a "douchebag".
 Cavanagh said, though he was not written that way, it was his idea to portray the character as egotistical.
 He also described Harry as "socially awkward", but ultimately "a good guy at heart".
 Kriesberg differentiated Harry from Thawne by calling him "a tortured man who's beset with guilt" who loves his daughter.
 He added, "[Harry is] a jerk, but he's doing everything he's doing because he loves his daughter more than anything in the world."
 According to Cavanagh, Harry was created to give the series a "daily antagonist".

-Season three introduces "H. R." of Earth-19.
+Season three introduces H. R. Wells of Earth-19.
 Cavanagh described him as "a bit of a con man ...
 But I didn't want to repeat myself from [season two], so what I thought I would try [this season] is a guy who fills it up with comedy."
 He said the character was created to bring more "comedic power" to the series in a way that would not undermine its serious narrative.
 Regarding the relationship between Harry and H. R., he said, "Harry hated [H. R.] because he thought he was an idiot.
 H. R. thought Harry was the best thing ever."
 H. R. and the three other versions of Wells seen in the episode "The New Rogues" were created by Cavanagh.

 Sherlock Holmes was the inspiration for Sherloque Wells, introduced in season five.
 Cavanagh described Sherloque as "a very intelligent human being who is maybe not to be trusted", and as being filled with "intrigue and deceit, fun, humor, intensity, and very loud."
 He called the character a combination of Harry's intelligence and H. R.'s comedic personality.
 Cavanagh later expanded, saying, "The idea of Sherloque, a master detective, who's really funny because he'll have this pomposity but also he'll actually be good at what he does, tracking down the Reverse-Flash, essentially me tracking down me... fits with the story and it's not indulgent".
 Sherloque was written as a French man, and a rival of Ralph Dibny because of them being in the same profession.
 Cavanagh created the running gag of Sherloque having to correct others on the pronunciation of his name.